Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-Together with Akabahra, Astra, Audun, Balduin, Blink, Carrier (returned), Einvik (sunk - click on link for details), Evviva, Fagersten, Fanefjeld, Grado, Gudrun, Heien, Hestmanden, Hildur I, Ledaal, Leka, Lom, Marga, Nesttun, Orania (returned), Reiaas, Siak, and Spes, Fagersten is listed in the slow eastbound North Atlantic Convoy SC 41, departing Sydney, C.B. for the U.K. on Aug.
-24-1941 (available at external website below).
-Going to Page 2 of the documents received from the National Archives of Norway, we see that she had just been to Quebec, and arrived Loch Ewe on Sept.
-11.
+Together with Akabahra, Astra, Audun, Balduin, Blink, Carrier (returned), Einvik (sunk - follow the link for details), Evviva, Fanefjeld, Grado, Gudrun, Heien, Hestmanden, Hildur I, Ledaal, Leka, Lom, Marga, Nesttun, Orania (returned), Reiaas, Siak and Spes, she's listed in the slow eastbound North Atlantic Convoy SC 41*, departing Sydney, C.B. for the U.K. on Aug.
+24-1941 (many of these ships had joined from Iceland).
+Fagersten had a cargo of steel and sulphite, sailing in station 35.
+Going back to Page 2, we learn that she had just been to Quebec, and stopped at Loch Ewe on Sept.
+11, before proceeding to Methil and Rochester.

-In Jan.-1942, Fagersten joined the westbound North Atlantic Convoy ON 58* which originated in Liverpool on Jan.
-20, but returned to port the next day due to bad weather, so she later joined Convoy ON 60, originating in Liverpool on Jan.
+In Jan.-1942, she joined the westbound North Atlantic Convoy ON 58* which originated in Liverpool on Jan.
+20, but returned to port the next day due to bad weather (see Bronxville), so she later joined Convoy ON 60*, originating in Liverpool on Jan.
 26 (Fagersten joined from Clyde on both occasions).
-Both convoys had several Norwegian ships, namely Bronxville, Lisbeth, Maud, Rena and Suderøy in ON 58 (Acanthus and Monbretia are named among the escorts), and Aust, Henrik Ibsen, Inger Elisabeth, Ledaal, Lisbeth, Rena (the latter 2 returned), Selbo and Suderøy in ON 60.
-Fagersten was bound for Tampa, where she arrived on Febr.
-23. She headed back to the U.K. on March 18 with Convoy SC 75 from Halfiax, cargo of phosphates for Aberdeen, with arrival Apr.
+Both convoys had several Norwegian ships, namely Bronxville, Lisbeth, Maud, Rena and Suderøy in ON 58 (Acanthus and Monbretia are named among the escorts - see ON convoy escorts), and Aust, Henrik Ibsen, Inger Elisabeth, Ledaal, Lisbeth, Rena (the latter 2 returned again), Selbo and Suderøy in ON 60.
+This convoy had Halifax as its final destination (arrived Febr.
+15), but Fagersten was bound for Tampa, where she arrived on Febr.
+23, according to Page 2.
+She headed back to the U.K. on March 18 with Convoy SC 75 from Halifax, cargo of phosphates for Aberdeen, with arrival there Apr.
 5.

 As will be seen below, Fagersten was sunk on her return voyage to the U.K.

-* The ON convoys mentioned above will be added to individual pages in my Convoys section, with more information on each; in the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
+* The ON convoys will be added to individual pages in my Convoys section, with more information on each; in the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
+The entire SC series will also be updated and completed (including the already existing convoys - some have already been updated), but for now, please see ships in all SC convoys.

 Final Fate - 1942:

-She was torpedoed in the starboard side, forward hold, by U-221 (Trojer) at 02:30 on Oct.
-13-1942, position 52 54N 43 55W*, resulting in a heavy starboard list.
-With great difficulty in the heavy weather 8 men managed to launch and get away in the port lifeboat, but were unable to go alongside again to reach their 6 ship mates whom they saw still on board.
+At 02:30 on Oct.
+13, she was torpedoed in the starboard side, forward hold, by U-221 (Trojer), position 52 54N 43 55W*, resulting in a heavy starboard list.
+With great difficulty in the heavy weather 8 men managed to launch and get away in the port lifeboat, but were unable to go alongside again to reach their 6 ship mates whom they saw were still on board.
 2 of them, Ordinary Seaman R. N. Hareide and Trimmer R. Glen jumped overboard and were picked up by this boat, while the rest were believed to have gone aft to launch a raft, because a raft was seen later on, but the lifeboat was unable to row up against the wind to get to it.

-The 10 in the boat bailed all night, and as day dawned most of Fagersten was under water; no more survivors were seen.
+The 10 in the boat bailed all night, and as day dawned most of Fagersten was under water.
+No more survivors were seen.
 They were rescued at 13:30 that afternoon by Potentilla, which by the end of the battle on Oct.
 17 had 90 rescued people on board.
 An empty raft from Fagersten was also found.
-The captain, 17 other Norwegians and 1 from Britain died.
+The captain, 17 other Norwegians and 1 from Britain had died.

-* Jürgen Rohwer gives the position for Fagersten's attack as 53 05N 44 06W (that's also the position for Ashworth's attack by the same U-boat about 20 minutes later, followed by Senta 1 minute after that).
+* Jürgen Rohwer gives the position for Fagersten's attack as 53 05N 44 06W (that's also the position for the attack on Ashworth by the same U-boat about 20 minutes later, followed by Senta 1 minute after that).
 He gives the time as 05:56, German time for Fagersten, 06:22 for Ashworth.
 Charles Hocking simply gives the position as about 500 miles east of Belles Isles Strait.

 Crew List: